Octopus Deploy — Design Systems.

 Playing a role in laying the foundational infrastructure that enables the product to mature and scale has been an incredibly rewarding experience.

-Our implementation strategy began with defining the core design primitives—typography, color palette, spacing scale, and elevation.
-These foundational elements were carefully curated to ensure consistency, scalability, and alignment with brand guidelines.
+Our implementation strategy began with defining the core design primitives — typography, colour palette, spacing, and elevation.
+These foundational elements were carefully honed to ensure consistency, scalability, and alignment with brand guidelines.

-From there, we developed a comprehensive token library, implemented as a code-based theme to integrate seamlessly with the UI framework.
-This tokenised system enabled centralised control of design decisions and facilitated rapid iteration across the platform.
+From there, I helped developed a comprehensive token library, implemented as a code-based (.json) theme to integrate seamlessly with the UI framework.
+This theme allowed for seamless light/dark modes all managed from our Figma libraries, enabling centralised control of design decisions and facilitated with rapid iteration across the platform.

-To ensure usability and inclusivity, all foundational styles were rigorously tested against WCAG 2.1 AA accessibility standards.
-This included validating color contrast ratios, font legibility, and interactive element spacing, ensuring the system met the needs of all users.
+All foundational styles were rigorously tested against WCAG 2.1 AA accessibility standards.
+This included validating colour contrast ratios, font legibility, and interactive element spacing, ensuring the system met the needs of our users.

 od-ds-002